 And be sure to create job alerts on Google, LinkedIn, Indeed, and others, so you get notifications when relevant positions are posted.

-Update LinkedIn Profile and join professional groups.
-It’s a great way to make yourself visible to potential employers and make connections with people you already know.
-Plus, you can use the search to connect with alumni around the globe for insight and guidance.
+Additionally, Update LinkedIn Profile and join professional groups.
+Because, It’s a great way to make yourself visible to potential employers and make connections with people you already know.
+Meanwhile, you can use the search to connect with alumni around the globe for insight and guidance.

 Be consistent with your internship or job search and never burn bridges with the companies, where you do not get a chance right now.
 You can always get a chance to work with the same company in future.